‘America First’ on the ropes as Biden eyes Obama officials, never-Trumpers for Cabinet

-It’s become common wisdom in Washington that one of the first things presumptive President-elect Joseph R. Biden plans to do upon arriving at the White House is flush the Trump administration’s “America First” doctrine down the drain — but that the extent to which it actually happens is going depend upon the support team Mr. Biden chooses as his top foreign policy and national security advisers.
+It has become common wisdom in Washington that one of the first things presumptive President-elect Joseph R. Biden plans to do upon arriving at the White House is flush the Trump administration’s “America First” doctrine down the drain — but the extent to which it happens will depend on the support team Mr. Biden chooses as his top foreign policy and national security advisers.

 With the deepest Washington experience of any incoming commander in chief in decades, Mr. Biden has a well-established bench from which to draw his lineup.

-First on the list, according to three separate sources close to the Biden camp, is former Deputy Secretary of State Antony Blinken, who is under consideration for either national security advisor or secretary of state.
+First on the list, according to three separate sources close to the Biden camp, is former Deputy Secretary of State Antony Blinken, who is under consideration for either national security adviser or secretary of state.

-Mr. Blinken, 58, rose to prominence as a national security adviser to then-Vice President Biden and later as the State Department’s No. 2 in the Obama administration.
-He’s more recently been known by conservatives as an Obama-era Washington establishment figure who told CBS News that President Trump’s withdrawal from the 2015 Iranian nuclear deal has been an “abject failure.”
+Mr. Blinken, 58, rose to prominence as a national security adviser to Vice President Biden and later as the State Department’s No. 2 in the Obama administration.
+Conservatives have more recently known him as an Obama-era Washington establishment figure who told CBS News that President Trump’s withdrawal from the 2015 Iran nuclear deal has been an “abject failure.”

 Despite such assertions, Mr. Blinken is broadly respected among national security centrists, and his reputation is not so different from that of Michele Flournoy, another former Obama administration official widely seen as Mr. Biden’s likely pick to become the first female secretary of defense.

-Like many now being floated for top national security posts, Mr. Blinken and Ms. Flournoy are well-established creatures of Washington, with both having rotated out of government into lucrative consultancy roles in recent years while waiting for the possibility of being hired back into higher level positions in a Democrat administration.
+Like many being floated for top national security posts, Mr. Blinken and Ms. Flournoy are well-established creatures of Washington.
+Both have rotated out of government into lucrative consultancy roles in recent years while waiting for the possibility of returning to a Democratic administration at higher-level positions.

-The same is true of Jake Sullivan, 43, another Obama-era standout, who also worked on Hillary Clinton’s 2016 presidential campaign.
-Mr. Sullivan succeeded Mr. Blinken as Vice President Biden’s national security adviser back in 2013 and is now reported to be under close consideration for a key foreign policy advisory post.
+The same is true of Jake Sullivan, 43, another Obama-era standout, who worked on Hillary Clinton’s 2016 presidential campaign.
+Mr. Sullivan succeeded Mr. Blinken as Vice President Biden’s national security adviser in 2013 and is now reported to be under close consideration for a key foreign policy advisory post.

-But with Mr. Biden under pressure to diversify and expand his circle of advisers, big questions remain over who will ultimately get nominated for such critical posts as secretary of state, CIA director, secretary of defense and director of national intelligence — four clutch positions that will influence how a Biden administration reshapes America’s image and geopolitical standing.
+But with Mr. Biden under pressure to diversify and expand his circle of advisers, big questions remain over who will ultimately be nominated for such critical posts as secretary of state, CIA director, secretary of defense and director of national intelligence.
+Those four clutch positions will influence how a Biden administration reshapes America’s image and geopolitical standing.

-Insiders told The Washington Times the presumptive president-elect has yet to formally alert anyone of whether or not they’ll be nominated.
+Insiders told The Washington Times that the presumptive president-elect has yet to formally alert anyone of whether they will be nominated.
 “Right now, he’s is ruthlessly focused on COVID, economic recovery and a major health care strategy,” one source said.
 “He’s just not focused on the major national security positions yet.”

 Prominent names

-There is, however, a list with some prominent names on it.
+There is, however, a list with some prominent names.

 For the CIA, it includes Michael Morell, a career U.S. intelligence analyst who served as the agency’s deputy director from 2010 to 2013.
-Thomas Donilon, who was national security adviser from 2010 to 2013 and has been close with Mr. Biden for decades, having worked on Mr. Biden’s failed 1988 presidential campaign, is also in the running, as is Avril Haines, who served as deputy CIA director from 2013 to 2015.
+Also in the running are Thomas Donilon, who was national security adviser from 2010 to 2013 and worked on Mr. Biden’s failed 1988 presidential campaign, and Avril Haines, who served as deputy CIA director from 2013 to 2015.

-For director of national intelligence — a job Mr. Trump has filled with five different officials since 2016, three of whom on an acting basis — Mr. Biden is considering Robert Cardillo, a career Defense Intelligence Agency (DIA) official, who bears the rare distinction of being respected deeply by both sides of the aisle in today’s Washington.
+For director of national intelligence, a job Mr. Trump has filled with five different officials since 2016, three of them on an acting basis, Mr. Biden is considering Robert Cardillo, a career Defense Intelligence Agency official who bears the rare distinction of being respected deeply by both sides of the aisle in Washington.

-Mr. Cardillo, presently a professor at Georgetown, served as DIA deputy director early in the Obama years and later as director of the National Geospatial-Intelligence Agency, a position he held well into President Trump’s term before stepping down in 2019.
+Mr. Cardillo, presently a professor at Georgetown University, served as DIA deputy director early in the Obama years and later as director of the National Geospatial-Intelligence Agency, a position he held well into Mr. Trump’s term before stepping down in 2019.

-Mr. Biden is casting a wider net for possible secretary of state picks, with fellow Delaware Democrat Sen. Chris Coons, a member of the Senate Foreign Relations Committee, reported to be a top candidate.
+Mr. Biden is casting a wider net for secretary of state.
+Fellow Delaware Democrat Christopher A. Coons, a member of the Senate Foreign Relations Committee, is reported to be a top candidate.

-Mr. Coons, who has good working relations with Republican friends in the Senate, would likely have an easier time of being confirmed than others who have been floated for secretary of state, including former U.N.
-Amb.
-Susan E. Rice, another Obama-era national security adviser, despite her often polarizing relationship with top Republicans while in office.
+Mr. Coons, who has good working relations with Republican friends in the Senate, would likely have an easier confirmation than others who have been floated for secretary of state.
+That includes Susan E. Rice, who served as ambassador to the United Nations and national security adviser in the Obama administration and often had polarizing relationships with top Republicans.

-William J. Burns, the well-known career American diplomat, former ambassador to Russia and former deputy secretary of state, is also being looked at, although there are signs Mr. Coons may be the front-runner.
-The Delaware Democrat has already emerged as a kind of Biden transition team surrogate for foreign dignitaries to meet during visits to Washington.
+William J. Burns, the career American diplomat, former ambassador to Russia and former deputy secretary of state, is also being considered, although there are signs that Mr. Coons may be the front-runner.
+He has already emerged as a kind of Biden transition team surrogate for foreign dignitaries to meet during visits to Washington.

-Mr. Coons tweeted a photo of himself with South Korean Foreign Minister Kang Kyung-wha on Tuesday, saying the two had “an excellent discussion” a day after Ms. Kang met with current Secretary of State Mike Pompeo.
+Mr. Coons tweeted a photo of himself with South Korean Foreign Minister Kang Kyung-wha on Tuesday, a day after Ms. Kang met with Secretary of State Mike Pompeo.
+Mr. Coons said he and Ms. Kang had “an excellent discussion.”

 Mr. Biden’s calculus will hinge on whether Mr. Coons may be more effective staying in the Senate.
-The senator has played down expectations he might get tapped, but recently told Politico he’ll accept if offered.
+The senator has played down expectations he might be tapped but recently told Politico that he will accept the nomination if offered.

 “If [Mr. Biden] surprises me by asking me to consider serving in his Cabinet, I’d be honored to do so,” he said.
 “But I could also understand how he might say, ‘Look, we’re at a moment where folks who can deliver on bipartisanship in the Senate are at a premium, and I need you to stay there.’”